Barristers Income Protection

 The best Income Protection policies will pay out long-term, so after the end of your deferred period if you can’t ever work again it will keep paying up until your retirement.
 If you get better, the policy will continue to pay out until the point you’re well enough to return to work.

 Short-term policies are a low-cost option.
-These will pay out for a maximum of between 1 and 2 years per claim and then stop, even if you can’t go back to work after that period.
+These will pay out for a maximum of between one and two years per claim and then stop – even if you can’t go back to work after that period.

 Deferred Period

-The longer you set your deferred period, the lower the cost of your policy will typically be, which is something to think about when you choose yours.
+The longer you set your deferred period, the lower the cost of your policy will typically be.

 Types of Premium